blbadger/blbadger.github.io/language-representations-inputs.md

 Why are trained GPT-2 models incapable of accurate input representation?
 Observing the spatial pattern of feature and input representations (see [here](https://blbadger.github.io/language-representations.html) for work on this topic) gives us a hypothesis: in that work it is apparent that trained GPT-2 transformer blocks introduce high-frequency noise into the input representation of two images such that the argument maximum value of all pixels is no longer meaningful.
 On this page we deal with the argmax of logits which are transformed via a Moore-Penrose pseudoinverse, but it stands to reason that a similar phenomenon is occuring here such that the argmax of the logits becomes unpredictable due to the introduction of high-frequency noise in $a_g$.

 One way to test this idea is to note that the vast majority of the $50257$ tokens present in the GPT-2 vocabulary signify words or word parts that are extremely unlikely to be observed in real text.
-Indeed it appears that these very tokens are the ones that tend to result when the $\mathtx{arg \; max}$ function is called on the logits of those token indicies for trained GPT-2.
+Indeed it appears that these very tokens are the ones that tend to result when the $\mathrm{arg \; max}$ function is called on the logits of those token indicies for trained GPT-2.

 To prevent high-valued but rare tokens from being selected during the decoding process, we can simply mask all the tokens that are not selected (not in the `allowed_tokens` tensor) with 0 and proceed with argmax as before.